Welcome to Eagleville... Small Town at its finest

 Where the clerks know your name (and take the time to ask if they don't!), front porch rockers are not just for show, and a smile and wave are commonplace.

 Whether you decide to come visit for the day and eat at one of our restaurants, visit the local antique store, stop in the lamp shop or computer store, spend the afternoon at the park, or decide to make this your home after viewing the many developing areas - we have one thing to say...
 "Welcome to Eagleville!"
 Along with community wide support for the school, churches, summer recreation, year-round youth programs, and an active town council, Eagleville offers something for everyone.

 New Rutherford County Clerk Office

 The Rutherford County Clerks Office has extended their services to the citizens of the Eagleville area.
 The new office is located inside Eagleville City Hall.
-This office provides limited services which are renewals, handicapped placards and temporary tags.
+This office provides limited services which are renewals, handicapped placards, temporary tags and they are now issuing license plate registrations.
 The deputy clerk at this office will help with and provide information to citizens on transferring/purchasing a vehicle.
 The Eagleville office will be open the first working day of each week, (one day per week) 8:00 a.m. to 4:00 p.m., closing one hour for lunch: 12:00 p.m. to 1:00 p.m.

 Local Fire Departments Partner with State Fire Marshal to Provide Home Smoke